Emotional Intelligence

 Emotionally intelligent leaders and managers are also able to help others manage difficult change.

-EQ contributes to effective change management:
+EI contributes to effective change management:

 • by developing emotional maturity